eliona-smart-building-assistant/correlations-app/README.md

 The following parameters can be included in the request body for correlation analysis:

 - **assets**: A list of asset-attribute pairs for analysis.
 If only `asset_id` is provided, the app analyzes all attributes of the specified asset.
+If diff is true it will transform the data to be  the difference between consecutive and corelating that instead of just taking the normal data.
 - **lags**: Optional time lag intervals to include in the correlation analysis (e.g., `{"hours": 10}`).
 - **start_time**, **end_time**: The date range for the analysis.
 - **to_email**: (Optional) An email address to which the generated report will be sent as a PDF.